AndrewH-14/cs570-project3/README.md

 ### Heuristic Algorithm

 **Approach:**
-The heuristic algorithm used for the graph coloring problem works by incrementally attempting to color the graph in decreasing order of the node's degree.
+The heuristic algorithm used for the graph coloring problem works by attempting to color the graph in decreasing order of the node's degree.
 This means that nodes with more edges connected to them will be colored first, as they are more likely to cause conflicts if left uncolored.
 If the current number of colors is not enough to color the graph without conflicts, the algorithm will increase the number of colors allowed.
 This continues until a valid coloring is found.

 **Running the heuristic algorithm:**
 ```